 Furthermore, the Company examines from time to time additional options to expand its segments of activity in other fields of business which are synergetic or tangential to the Company's business as additional growth engines, while taking advantage of market conditions and/or crisis conditions in leading, cash generating target companies.
-In the Report Period, the Company continued to develop the senior housing operations, following its purchase of land plots in 2014 with respect to which it has commenced the senior home development plans, and the purchase of the longstanding senior home "Palace Tel Aviv" in 2015, and the purchase of Palace Ra'anana (formerly Ahuzat Bayit Ra'anana) in 2016, and it is examining additional sites.
+In the Report Period, the Company continued to develop the senior housing operations, and opened the senior home in Modi'in.
+In addition, the Company operates the longstanding senior home "Palace Tel Aviv", which it purchased in 2015, and the senior home "Palace Ra'anana" (formerly Ahuzat Bayit Ra'anana), which was purchased in 2016, the Company is continuing to build the senior home in Lehavim and is acting to promote the construction of additional senior homes, as specified in this Chapter A above.
 The Company aspires to continue developing the senior housing business and to create a significant portfolio with national presence and a 4-5 star finishing standard.
-In the Report Period, the Company continued to examine various ventures for the construction of new senior homes, identification of suitable land and purchase of existing senior homes, aiming to be a leading player in the senior housing market, both in terms of the amount of residential units offered to tenants and in terms of the standard of the provided services.
+In the Report Period, the Company continued to examine various ventures for the construction of new senior homes, identification of suitable land and purchase of existing senior homes, aiming to be a leading player in the senior housing market, both in terms of the number of residential units offered to tenants and in terms of the standard of the provided services.

 As reported thereby, the Company regularly reviews the holdings which are not at the core of its business in the real estate sector.
-For details on a transaction that was closed for the sale of Sonol, see Section 13 above.
+For details on a transaction that was closed for the sale of Sonol, see Section 13 of this Chapter A.